 Anwara Choudhury (BSc Psychology, 2010), Psychology teacher and A2B scholarship recipient "The scholarship helped me not to worry about money and to just focus on my education.
-Without it I believe I would not have been able to become a teacher and in turn help young people fulfill their educational aspirations and dreams"
+Without it I believe I would not have been able to become a teacher and in turn help young people fulfil their educational aspirations and dreams."

-The A2B Scholarship, worth £1,200 a year, ensures that financial support is available to the most able students who have shown a commitment to achieve at university but who otherwise may not move into higher education because they are not able to afford it or simply have no family history of doing so.
+The A2B Scholarship; worth £1200 a year, ensures that financial support is available to the most able who have shown a commitment to achieve at university but who otherwise may not move into higher education because they are not able to afford it or simply have no family history of doing so.

-Martin Devenish (BCom Industrial Economics and Business Studies, 1986) and generous supporter of the A2B Scheme since 2007 "I was the first in my family to go to university and financially it was a struggle at times.
-I wanted to ensure no future students would be dissuaded from applying to Birmingham because of their personal circumstance"
+Martin Devenish (BCom Industrial Economics and Business Students, 1986) and generous supporter of the A2B Scheme since 2007: "I was the first in my family to go to university and financially it was a struggle at times.
+I wanted to ensure no future students would be dissuaded from applying to Birmingham because of their personal circumstance."